Emergency Eye Care

 An eye emergency is an event where eyesight is at risk.
-Events that risk eyesight require prompt treatment to prevent vision loss.
+Events that risk eyesight requires prompt treatment to prevent vision loss.

 What are the symptoms of an eye emergency?

-Appearance of a “veil”, or curtain across the field of vision
+- The appearance of a “veil” or curtain across the field of vision

 The following symptoms require contacting us as soon as possible: